NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsB.clean.rst

 **NOTE 2**

-On a standard QL without Minerva the actual baudrate is slighty lower than that stated above.
+On a standard QL without Minerva the actual baudrate is slightly lower than that stated above.